 In another bowl I sifted in 225g plain flour, 1 tsp bicarbonate of soda, 2 tsp Schwartz Ground Ginger and 2 tsp Schwartz Mixed Spice.

 I’ve been using Schwartz spices for years and I’m a big fan of their range.
 They are probably the most recognisable herb and spice brand in the UK with the distinctive shape and colour of their bottles.
 They have a huge selection of spices which are perfect for baking, and a great variety of herbs too.
 I use their Perfect Shake range a lot in my cooking.
-They’re great for adding flavour to meat and dishes like risotto, stir frys and casseroles.
+They’re great for adding flavour to dishes like risotto, stir fry and casserole.

-On with the cake… I poured the egg mixture and sugar mixture into the flour and mixed well.
+On with the Gingerbread Cake… I poured the egg mixture and sugar mixture into the flour and mixed well.

 I spooned the mixture into a lined loaf tin.